 Wine Puns are Always In Pour Taste

 Learning more about wine and cheese pairings is similar to using a wine aroma kit.
-At first, you’ll be overwhelmed by all the combination possibilities, but you’ll discover which flavors match the right foods.
+At first, you’ll be overwhelmed by all the combination possibilities, but you’ll discover which flavors match the right foods-it's similar to discovering lamb wine pairings.
 The best wine and cheese pairings come together with practice as much as with studying.